simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

 * OTA updates
 * Increased volume steps to 25
 * Over-provisioned system image (300MiB), to allow install of OpenGApps and other stuff
-* Open Source (it is based on SODP, you can view all my patches and ci scripts [here](https://gitlab.simonmicro.de/android/lineage/lineage-pdx201))
+* Open Source (it is based on SODP, you can view all my patches and ci scripts [here](https://gitlab.simonmicro.de/android/lineage/lineage-pdx201) or [here](https://github.com/Simonmicro/Lineage-for-Sony-Xperia-10-II))

 ## What does not work?
 * Using wide and zoom back-facing cameras - is currently WIP ([see here](https://github.com/sonyxperiadev/device-sony-pdx201/pull/15))